websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/displaying-categories-using-display-pages.md

 > Available: Liferay DXP 7.4+.

-Using a [Display Page Template](./about-display-page-templates-and-display-pages.md) you can publish Web Content, Documents, and Blog Entries in a [Display Page](../../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-Starting with Liferay DXP 7.4, you can also publish Categories on a Display Page.
+Using a [Display Page Template](./about-display-page-templates-and-display-pages.md) you can render Web Content, Documents, and Blog Entries in a [Display Page](../../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
+Starting with Liferay DXP 7.4, you can also render Categories on a Display Page.
 This can be useful if you want to showcase multiple products or services that you [organize using Categories](../../../content-authoring-and-management/tags-and-categories/organizing-content-with-categories-and-tags.md).
 Because Display Pages are ideal to show a catalog of elements in a consistent way, you can use Category-based Display Pages to provide users a consistent experience when browsing your products or services catalog.

-## Publishing Categories in Display Pages
+## Displaying Categories in Display Pages

-You publish Categories in a Display Page in the same way you publish other types of Display Page content.
+You render Categories in a Display Page in the same way you render other types of Display Page content.
 There are two options:

 - [Create a Display Page Template](../../creating-pages/building-and-managing-content-pages/adding-elements-to-content-pages.md) for Categories and set this template as the default one.
 - Select the Display Page Template of your choice when you [create or edit the Category](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md).